hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 ## Shaping the edges

 For the cut edges, I took up an offer from Go Natural Timbers to use a router to round the corners.
 They also showed me how to roll a random orbital sander over corners to round them, which is what I did to round the corners of the natural edge.
-They seemed to not be too shocked by my work so far, which was reassuring.
+They seemed not to be too shocked by the work so far, which was reassuring.
+In fact they said: "nothing there that can't be fixed".

 The natural edge was one of the harder parts of the project, and is probably the area with the largest issues in the finished product.
-The soft/uncured epoxy ended up in the natural edge, and there are also some cracks where subsequent layers of epoxy didn't bond and have since separated.
+The incorrectly mixed epoxy ended up in the natural edge, and there are also some cracks where subsequent layers of epoxy didn't bond and have since separated.
 The varying angle of the natural edge made it more difficult to pour very much epoxy at once, and increased the risk of these mistakes.

 {% include image.html url="/assets/img/edge-cracks.jpg" %}